 If that’s not enough there’s also a castle bazaar and buffet to quench a right royal appetite.

-Opening Hours: 10 am to 5 pm every day except Monday.
+Opening Hours: Open from 10 am til 5 pm every day except Monday.

-Entrance Fees: Tickets cost HUF 1600 for adults and HUF 1000 for those under eighteen and over sixty.
-Children under three enter free.
+Entrance Fees: Tickets cost HUF 1800 for adults and HUF 100 if you’re a student or over 60.
+Kids under three enter free.

 15. Esterháza / Esterházy Castle